charonsboat/vagrant-node-env/README.md

 - [Karma](http://karma-runner.github.io/0.12/index.html): Test Runner
 - [Jasmine](https://github.com/jasmine/jasmine): Testing Framework

+#### Customizing Your Installation

+If you want to customize your included packages (see the above list), then you can easily do so by changing the ```postinstall.sh``` script.
+This script is run as the vagrant user, not root.

 ## Testing

 SSH into your vagrant box and launch the test server: